Michielvde1253/skyrama-private-server/README.md

 - Leaving the tutorial early causes bugs.

 ## List of quest task types
 This are all the types of tasks that can be in a quest.
 Doing an unimplemented one will work in-game, but after refreshing, all further progress on quests will be gone!
-The tutorial and most important other types are working.
+The tutorial (as well as the mid-game "cargo tutorial") and most important other types are working.

 - [x] BuyBay
 - [x] BuyLandsideBuilding
 - [x] BuyPlane
 - [x] CollectSouvenir
-- [ ] FillShop
+- [x] FillShop
 - [x] GetAirCoins
-- [ ] GetCargo
+- [x] GetCargo
 - [x] GetPassengers
 - [x] LandPlane
 - [x] PlaceBay
-- [ ] PlaceCargoshop
+- [x] PlaceCargoshop
 - [ ] PlaceDecoration
 - [ ] PlaceLandsideBuilding
 - [x] PlaceTerminal
-- [ ] PlaceWarehouse
+- [x] PlaceWarehouse
 - [x] QuickStartPlane
 - [x] ReturnPlane
-- [ ] SellProducts
+- [x] SellProducts
 - [x] SendPlane
 - [ ] SendPlaneToStranger
 - [ ] StoreLandsideBuilding